 Product Development

-Project Status Report Template: Formats for Every Stakeholder
+Project Status Report Templates: Formats & Examples for Every Stakeholder

 You finish a sprint, gather your notes, and sit down to write a status update.
 Then you realize your executive stakeholders want a high-level summary, your engineering team needs technical details, your support team wants customer impact information, and your beta users need to know what changed.
 Same sprint, four different reports, each requiring different structure, tone, and level of detail.